holomodular/ServiceBrick/Examples/README.md

 Open the client.sln solution to open the client console application.
 The client application demonstrates how to create, update, get, query and delete objects for each microservice.

+## ExampleBrick

+This example demonstrates how to build a complete SERVICE BRICK along with all storage providers.
+The ExampleBrick microservice simply manages Products and Categories.
+It is built using our layered design and includes our Xunit Test projects for all providers.

+### Running the Application

+The ExampleBrick.sln is setup to start the web application on port 7000.
+When the first page is deplayed to create an administrative user, click the Submit button to use the default values.
+Open the client.sln solution to open the client console application.
+The client application demonstrates how to create, update, get, query and delete objects for each microservice.